cloudutsukpilot/sakharams.github.io/_posts/devops/configurationmanagement/puppet/2021-01-01-introduction-to-puppet.md

 layout: post
 title: Introduction to Puppet
 categories: [devops, configuration management, puppet]
-tags: [devops, configuration management, puppet]
+tags: [DevOps, Configuration Management, Puppet]
 ---

 Puppet is a popular configuration management tool used in the field of DevOps.
 It allows you to automate the management of your infrastructure by defining the desired state of your systems using a declarative language.